-We continue to see New Zealand exporters focused on credit risk, largely due to the threat of non-payment risk from overseas markets impacted by COVID-19 as well as additional challenges from trade disruption.
+We continue to see businesses focused on mitigating credit risk, largely due to the risk of non-payment from overseas markets impacted by COVID-19, local business challenged by supply chain disruptions, and business casualties occurring during lockdowns.

-In New Zealand, business insolvency levels, which were artificially much lower in 2020, are expected to show a sign of year-on-year increase in 2021 and into 2022, depending on supply chain disruption and economic recovery.
+In New Zealand, business insolvency levels, which were artificially much lower in 2020, are expected to show a year-on-year increase in 2021 and into 2022, depending on the impact of regional lockdowns and path to economic recovery.

-Premium rate increases have subsided, and insurer appetite has returned with credit limit acceptance rates to pre-crisis levels.
+Premium rate increases have subsided, and insurer appetite has returned with credit limit acceptance rates back to pre-crisis levels.
 New business preferences have been in sectors such as food and beverage, agri-food, pharmaceuticals, chemicals, software and IT services.

 Insurers have 'weathered the storm' reasonably well and have recently focused on resuming new business in targeted sectors.
 Core whole of turnover policies remain their preferred approach to taking up new clients, to ensure they have a spread of risk across a pool of debtors.
 We anticipate continued demand for trade credit insurance to support financing, particularly where a bespoke policy structure can aid lenders to improve their capital relief position, positively impacting borrowing costs.